 BECKETT, Donald Russell (PEng)

-To send flowers in memory of Donald Russell Beckett, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Donald Russell Beckett, please visit our Heartfelt Sympathies Store.

 Queen’s University Sc ’45 (Civil Engineering)